Order Black Mission Fig Tree Online

-Originating in Spain, the Black Mission produces sweet, purplish-black skinned fruits with strawberry-colored flesh that ripen into a rich flavor.
+Originating in Spain, the Black Mission fig tree produces sweet, purplish-black skinned fruits with strawberry-colored flesh that ripen into a rich flavor.
 The ficus carica mission fruit appears in early spring and ripens in a sunny spot.

 Loaded with flavor and vitamins, black figs are great for jellies and jams, and healthy, on-the-go snacking.
 Black fig trees produce fruit 2 times a year – one in late summer and a second in early fall.
 They may even produce a breba crop in the early spring.
 This self pollinating fruit tree is the package deal for fresh fig trees!

 This perennial fig tree is a heavy bearer of large size fruit and thrives best in full sun and average, well-drained soil.
 This makes it a great choice for easy to grow fig varieties that are long-lived.

-We love these black fruit-producing trees, they can even grow as patio fruit trees in small spaces.
+The Black Mission Fig cold hardiness is limited.
+These trees prefer the southern United States, the black mission fig growing zones are 7-10.
+This fig tree requires no chill hours.
 Its deciduous leaves fall off every winter so don’t be fooled into thinking it is not alive.
 Come spring and the mission fig leaves will flush out of control.
 Prune your fig tree after all frost has occurred for the year.

 You can cut off any crossing or dead branches to encourage new growth during the spring growing season.
 This will help the tree grow to full maturity up to 30 feet tall after many years.

 Our Black Mission fig trees for sale are not bare-root trees.
 They come rooted in a container in the soil for the health and safety of the tree.